SkyairOnline/html-ts-coffee-cu/README.md

-# What are we making
+# What am I making
 - Just some minital HTML/JS site that has ability to map to solidity smart contract for
     - Connect
     - Buy Me a Coffee